dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

    - `slidingWindowSize`: The size of the sliding window for event processing.

 ### Start the Process State Agent
-To start up a process state agent, navigate to its folder and use the following command.
+To start up a Process State Agent, navigate to its folder and use the following command.
    ```sh
    cd procesStateAgent
    ego-go run processStateAgent.go localhost:6065 localhost:1234 false true